mvcds/hubi/README.md

 # Hubi [![Build Status][ci-badge]][ci] [![JavaScript Style Guide][js-standard-badge]][js-standard] [![Coverage Status][coverage-badge]][coverage] [![GitHub license][license-badge]][license]

-> Teach `hubi` your [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) and it will write relevant source files for you

-The humanitarian ubiquitous language helper, or `hubi` for short, reads some of your files and learns the ubiquitous language behind your domain.
-With that knowledge, it writes source files for you, so you don't have to.
+`Hubi` is like a [database migration tool][ORM] but for [ubiquitous language][UbiquitousLanguage] i.e. it reads some of your versioned files to write code, data schema and documents.

 <img src="./assets/hubi.gif" alt="how to use hubi" title="how to use hubi" />